LBCrion/sfwbar/doc/sfwbar-idle.rst

 Triggers
 ========

-There are no default triggers.
-User defined triggers are defined using the `IdleTimeout` action.
+The idle module defines trigger `resumed` by default.
+This trigger is emitted on the first user interaction after a timeout.
+Timeout triggers are defined using the `IdleTimeout` action.